Target for Three: Production

 John Houseman was the producer.
 Robert Stevens directed, and David Davidson wrote the screenplay.

-The cast consisted of Ricardo Montalban as Vincente, George C. Scott as Juan, Pedro Armendariz as Montez the dictator, Marisa Pavan as Consuelo (the dictator's daughter), and Liliane Montevecchi as Estrella.
+The cast consisted of Ricardo Montalbán as Vincente (credited as Ricardo Montalban), George C. Scott as Juan, Pedro Armendariz as Montez the dictator, Marisa Pavan as Consuelo (the dictator's daughter), and Liliane Montevecchi as Estrella.

 Reception

 The production received a positive review from Jack Gould of The New York Times.
-Fred Danzig praised the acting of Montalban and Armendariz and opined that the production "misses the bull's eye but wins a cigar for coming close."
+Fred Danzig praised the acting of Montalbán and Armendariz and opined that the production "misses the bull's eye but wins a cigar for coming close."
 The Associated Press television critic Cynthia Lowry also praised the cast's performances.